vikki8/SDN_clos_topology_generator/README.md

 This project uses ONOS version 2.7.0 LTS.

 ### Step 3: Configure the script
-Find this line in the script and replace the controller-IP <br> `net.addController('c0', switch=OVSKernelSwitch, controller=RemoteController, ip='controller-IP', port=6653)`
+1. Find this line in the script and replace the controller-IP <br> `net.addController('c0', switch=OVSKernelSwitch, controller=RemoteController, ip='controller-IP', port=6653)`

-Build a Ubuntu Docker Image <br>
+2. Build a Ubuntu Docker Image <br>
-Refer to my other repository [here](https://github.com/vikki8/real_life_traffic_generator), to create a custom ubuntu image with real life traffic generator
+Refer to my other repository [here](https://github.com/vikki8/real_life_traffic_generator), to create a custom Ubuntu image with real real-life traffic generator

 ### Step 4: Run the script